-The lion's share of recruitment for the federal government is funneled through the Public Service Commission website.
+The lion’s share of recruitment for the federal government is funneled through the Public Service Commission website.
 On this site you can find not only job postings, but also information on postgraduate recruitment programs, job search tools and an overview of the benefits and compensation you can expect in a federal level job.
-The site also has an RSS feed that will keep you updated on job postings meeting the specifications you select.
+The site also has job alerts that will keep you updated on job postings meeting the specifications you select.

 Job postings and other career information can also be found on the homepages of many agencies and departments.
 A full list of these can be found at this Government of Canada Departments and Agencies index or at this Service Canada Careers in Public Service index page.